Warriors’ golden start has not only been driven by Steph Curry

 Even when your opponents manage to get a shot from the perimeter, chances are there will be a Warrior nearby.
 They are hitting 3s at a higher rate than any other squad in the league, but in doing so they are not opening up the interior.
 In fact, they are also the tightest defense in the league in the paint, allowing just 40.5 points per game on the lane.

-If there is any statistic that sums up how wild the Warriors have been thus far it is this: Their net rating in the third quarter this year is over-31.7.
+If there’s any statistic that sums up just how wild the Warriors have been so far it’s this: Their net rating in the third quarter this year is over-31.7.
 During the third quarter this season, the Warriors’ offense is scoring 116.6 points per 100 possessions, while the defense is yielding a paltry 84.9 per 100.
 These two numbers are elite, but that defensive score is off the charts.

-In other words, the headlines come out of the locker room after halftime and totally detonate the teams on the court – which was a staple of their championship teams, when post-halftime streaks frequently turned close games into beatings in the open and close your eyes.
-The Warriors led the NBA in scoring differential in the third quarter on each of their championship routes, and they are doing it again this season, by a significant margin.
+In other words, the headlines come out of the locker room after halftime and totally detonate the teams on the court – which was a staple of their championship teams, when post-halftime streaks frequently turned close matches into beatings in the open and close your eyes.
+The Warriors led the NBA in scoring differential in the third quarter on each of their routes to the championship, and they are doing it again this season, by a significant margin.

 The signs are there, folks, and the numbers don’t just suggest the Warriors are legit – they suggest they’re legit in a very familiar way, a way that usually sees Golden State playing deep in the month of June.

 If there’s one reason to quell the excitement about this red-hot start, it’s the fact that the Warriors have had a relatively easy schedule and played more home games than almost any other team in the league.
-They are fair points, but they are balanced by the fact that Thompson and James Wiseman have not yet donned a uniform to see action this season.
+They’re fair points, but they are balanced by the fact that Thompson and James Wiseman haven’t yet donned a uniform to see action this season.
 When they do, the Warriors will be even deeper and more versatile on both ends.

 And while neither of them will be playing Tuesday night in Brooklyn, the match should remain fascinating – and a possible preview of the Finals.